jubril-adeyi/kubernetes-eks-sockshop/README.md

 `cd ../deployment`
 * Run the terraform plan command to see Preview the changes that will be applied :
 `terraform plan`
-* Now Run the Terraform apply command to apply these changes and provision applications on AWS EKS:
+* Now Run the Terraform apply command to apply these changes and provision applications Into EKS cluster:
 `terraform apply`
 * Finally Cd back into main directory and cd into the  /monitoring directory `cd ../monitoring`
 * Run the terraform plan command to see Preview the changes that will be applied :
 `terraform plan`
-* Now Run the Terraform apply command to apply these changes and provision monitoring applications on AWS EKS:
+* Now Run the Terraform apply command to apply these changes and provision monitoring applications into EKS Cluster:
 `terraform apply`